Ogungbaigbe-Olaniyi/Taco-sales/README.md

 | **Tip (\$)**                   | Tip amount given by customer                    |
 | **Weekend Order**              | Whether the order was on a weekend (True/False) |

-Having evaluate the dataset, the following analysis were done
+Having cleaned and evaluate the dataset, the following analysis were done

 1. Visualization of the key metrics (descriptive analysis) and business questions answered were done using Power BI by mapping them to the exact type of chart